2 killed in bus crash carrying New Mexico church group

-PUEBLO, CO – Colorado officials say two people have died after a bus crash near Pueblo on Interstate 25.
+PUEBLO, CO – Colorado officials say two people have died after a bus crash near Pueblo on I-25.

 They say the group was returning to New Mexico from a conference in Denver.
 The bus that crashed is with Follow the Sun Inc. based in Albuquerque.